-As he is excited to conclude L’Arpège's festival run, Joshua is currently developing an avant-garde murder mystery series, which has already won a Finalist Award for Best TV Script at the 2020 Wiki Screenwriting Contest.
+As he is excited to conclude L’Arpège's festival run, Joshua is currently in the works of his first series, Sugar, which has already won a Finalist Award for Best TV Script (2020 Wiki Screenwriting Contest) and was a Semifinalist in Screencraft's 2021 TV Pilot Competition.
+A series reflecting his own experience as a gay escort.
+The good.
+The bad.
+An honest experience.
+All from the heart.

 Film by VFS Productions (Drama and Short) Writer & Director After locking herself from the outside world, Élyse, a former deaf pianist, begins to perceive the sounds around her as rays of colour.
 Yet, this gift is not as radiant as it seems.
 Through connection and love, Élyse navigates the treacherous waters of confidence and true happiness.